-Findings on GEF and GCF related to the carbon footprints of their funded projects
+Findings on GEF and GCF Carbon Footprints of their Funded Projects

 - 6. The secretariat conducted a desk review of whether these organizations have practices or initiatives in place to measure or reduce carbon footprint associated with their funded projects and programmes under implementation and found none.
 This was also confirmed by interviewing secretariat staff of both organizations. - 7.
 Both organizations provide funding for climate change mitigation projects.
-For such projects, both organizations have guidelines to harmonize how greenhouse gas emissions are calculated and reported for the purpose of accounting the outcomes and impacts of mitigation measures.
-However, neither organization has practices or initiatives to measure the total carbon footprint of the projects being implemented by their agencies such as greenhouse gas (GHG) emissions from air or land travel of project teams or shipping of project equipment. - 8.
-The GEF has the "Guidelines for greenhouse gas emissions accounting and reporting for GEF projects" that recommends GHG emission reduction calculation methodologies for GEF's climate change mitigation projects, which GEF Agencies have to use to assess ex-ante the expected climate mitigation impact.
-The GEF also requests the agencies to use a core indicator to capture reduction of GHG from its mitigation projects and set an overall target for an investment period.
-But it does not request the agencies to measure or report on GHG emissions from the overall project implementation. - 9.
-Similarly, the GCF only measures the GHG emissions that are reduced or avoided by the GCF funded mitigation activities based on existing, peer-reviewed methodologies.
-Examples of existing methodologies and tools that may be applied include, but are not limited to the Clean Development Mechanism (CDM)2 Methodologies, new methodologies to be developed under Article 6.43 of the Paris Agreement, bilateral approaches such as the Joint Crediting Mechanism (JCM)4, the Gold Standard5, the methodologies of the Technical Working Group of the International Financial Institutions (IFI TWG methodologies)6, the Verified Carbon Standard (VCS)7 and the Food and Agriculture Organisation's EX-Ante Carbon Balance Tool (EX-ACT)8.
-This approach is more applicable to estimate GHG reductions at an activity level or in other words Scope 1 direct emission.
-GCF-supported initiatives do not measure the carbon footprint of projects and programs under implementation in accordance with the GHG protocol's Scope 1, Scope 2, and Scope 3 methodologies.
-One of the reasons for that is the underlying difficulties, such as the lack of data and methodologies for calculating value chain emissions, as well as the lack of an agreed-upon methodology to compute Scope 3 emissions.
+What they do have are guidelines to harmonize how greenhouse gas emissions are calculated and reported for climate change mitigation projects, and neither organization has practices nor initiatives to measure the carbon footprint of project being implemented by their agencies itself such as greenhouse gas (GHG) emissions from air or land travel of project teams and shipping of project equipment. - 8.
+GEF has the "Guidelines for greenhouse gas emissions accounting and reporting for GEF projects" that recommends GHG emission reduction calculation methodologies for GEF's climate change mitigation projects, which GEF Agencies to use to assess ex-ante the expected climate mitigation impact.
+GEF also requests the agencies to use a core indicator to capture reduction of GHG from its mitigation projects and set an overall target for an investment period.
+But it does not request the agencies to measure or report on GHG emissions from project implementation itself.